 Women with gestational diabetes should be watched closely after giving birth.
-They should also continue to get checked at doctor's appointments for signs of diabetes.
+They should also continue to get checked at future clinic appointments for signs of diabetes.

-High blood sugar (glucose) levels often go back to normal after delivery.
+High blood sugar levels often go back to normal after delivery.
 Still, many women with gestational diabetes develop diabetes within 5 to 10 years after giving birth.
 The risk is greater in obese women.

 Call your health care provider for the following diabetes-related problems: